FC Zorky Krasnogorsk (men)

 FC Zorky Krasnogorsk (ФК «Зоркий» Красногорск) is a Russian football team based in Krasnogorsk.
-It was founded in 1928 year (in 1966 it received its current name).
+It was founded in 1928, and received its current name in 1966.

 Due to the lack of legal documents indicating the exact date of the club's foundation, its history has to be reconstructed using newspaper articles and oral traditions.
 The pre-revolutionary history of football in the territory of the future Krasnogorsk region begins with small tournaments, which were popularly called "dacha".
 In reality, these competitions were held between teams from settlements that had stations on the Vindavskaya railway.
 In the magazine "Russian Sport" you can find periodic reports dedicated to the games of these teams:

 09/08/1913 Magazine "Russian Sport": A match between the teams of Nakhabino and Novaya Derevnya took place on the Vindavskaya railway.
 Quite a lively struggle ended with the victory of the first team with a score of 3:1.
 The following played for Nakhabino: goalkeeper – E. Stklyankin, backs – V. Stklyankin, Zavyalov, halfbacks – Modin, Shestoperov P., Permsky P., forwards – Rudakov, Meshchaninov, Orlov, Andreev and Permsky I. S.S.
 Permsky refereed.

 06/29/1914 Magazine "Russian Sport": Country football.
 League of the Vindavskaya railway.
 The championship began on June 22.
 The winners were: Nakhabino against Pavshino 6:0, Opalikha against Ban'ka 9:0, Dedovo against the team "Trud" 2:0.

 The further round of sports life was interrupted by the revolution, but after some time (namely, in 1932) the Krasnogorsk region was formed, in which new sports tournaments of a local nature began to be held.
 The leading football position in the city was taken by the club of the local optical plant (it moved to the empty workshops of the Polyakov weaving factory in 1927), which later received the name "KMZ".
 Based on the modest materials of the "Patriot" museum of JSC KMZ, based on the recollections of Krasnogorsk regional historian and journalist L.V.
 Veselovsky, it follows that the plant team appeared in 1928.
 Among the first local football players, a city resident names Fyodor Chernikov, Platon Efremov, Nikolai Sokrutin, Nikolai Savelyev.
 "People flocked to football matches in droves," testified L.V.
 Veselovsky, "the stadium could not accommodate everyone who wanted to.
 Many people even came to the team's training.
 The players and their wives, who were almost always present at the matches, were probably known in the city not only by football fans.
 There has never been such a rise in interest in football in Krasnogorsk."
 The first successes of the KMZ club were marked in 1947 and 1948, when the Moscow Region Cups were won.